Bali catamaran sailing in turquoise Caribbean waters

 • Competent Crew or equivalent recommended

-• Minimum age 18 for ICC assessment
+• Minimum age 18 for SLC assessment

 • Reasonable level of physical fitness